Alexis-Georganopoulos/Particle_Simulator/README.md

 # Other interesting leftovers

 ## Debug modes
-During development, several modes where developed to debug the project at various steps.
+During development, several modes where included to debug the project at various steps.
 These are `Error`, `Force`, `Graphic`, `Integration`, and `Simulation`.
 These are exemplified in the following image:

 ![debug](/images/debug_modes.JPG)